sparrowwallet/frigate/README.md

   "coreAuthType": "COOKIE",
   "coreDataDir": "/home/bitcoin/.bitcoin",
   "coreAuth": "bitcoin:password",
-  //Add this to reduce CPU load: "dbThreads": 2, "startIndexing": true,
+  "startIndexing": true,
   "indexStartHeight": 0,
   "scriptPubKeyCacheSize": 10000000
 }
 ```

 Default values for these entries will be set on first startup.
 The value of `coreAuthType` can either be `COOKIE` or `USERPASS`.
 Configure `coreDataDir` or `coreAuth` respectively to grant RPC access.